h2oai/h2o-2/h2o-docs/source/deployment/hadoop_tutorial.rst

 Running H2O on Hadoop
 =====================

+**NOTE**:
+- Each H2O node runs as a mapper
+- Run only one mapper per host
+- There are no combiners or reducers
+- Each H2O cluster must have a unique job name
+- `-mapperXmx`, `-nodes`, and `-output` are required

 The following tutorial will walk the user through the download or build of H2O and the parameters involved in launching H2O from the command line.